top of page

 Killearn is an attractive village nestling near the northwestern end of the Campsie Fells, 17 miles north of the centre of Glasgow.

-Our Horticultural Society is more than 150 years old and we hold an Annual Show every August.
+Our Horticultural Society is 175 years old and we hold an Annual Show every August.

 We also organise plant sales and fundraising events.